Constant growth has become a dangerous meme. Dr. Sandra Waddock identifies diverse alternatives.

-Constant growth is driving humanity off an ecological cliff, writes Dr. Sandra Waddock (Boston College).
-She describes how growth has become a “meme,” a core value, and she identifies diverse alternatives, from “thrivability” to “enough.”
+Dr. Sandra Waddock of Boston College describes how growth has become a “meme,” a core value, driving humanity off an ecological cliff.
+Here, she identifies diverse alternatives, from “thrivability” to “enough.”
 Dr. Waddock is an NBS Thought Leader: a world expert on sustainability issues.

 It’s easy to take for granted our society’s core principles.
 It can be difficult to imagine alternatives: even when the status quo threatens our survival.